k0ral/hbro/README.rst

   Dynamic reconfiguration library for haskell programs.

-Apart from the programming language, if you happen to find a better alternative for one of the following points, please note that suggestions are more than welcome :) .
+Apart from the programming language, if you happen to find a better alternative for one of these points, please note that suggestions are more than welcome :) .

 ..
 How to install it ?